darainkhan/data-science-portfolio/agentic-ai-case-study/README.md

-# 🤖 Agentic AI — Partner Funding Intelligence System
+# 🤖 Agentic AI — Multi-Source Intelligence System

 ## Overview
-Designed and built a multi-source AI agent that combines qualitative knowledge (program documentation, wikis, guides) with quantitative data analysis (SQL-backed metrics) to serve as a unified intelligence layer for a cloud provider's Partner Funding programs.
+Designed and built a multi-source AI agent that combines qualitative knowledge (program documentation, wikis, guides) with quantitative data analysis (SQL-backed metrics) to serve as a unified intelligence layer for an enterprise incentive and reimbursement platform.

-The agent handles natural language queries across 8 funding programs, triages stuck requests, and provides data-driven answers to operational and strategic questions.
+The agent handles natural language queries across 8 incentive programs, triages stuck requests, and provides data-driven answers to operational and strategic questions.

 ---

 ## Problem Statement
-Partner funding operations teams were spending significant time:
+Operations teams were spending significant time:
 - Manually looking up request statuses across multiple systems
 - Answering repetitive eligibility and process questions
 - Running ad-hoc SQL queries for metrics and reporting
 - Navigating multiple dashboards and wikis for information

-**Goal**: Build a single conversational interface that unifies all funding knowledge and data access.
+**Goal**: Build a single conversational interface that unifies all program knowledge and data access.

 ---